Csengupta1101/Housing-Price-Prediction/README.md

 This model will be a supervised learning as we have labels of the data with us.

-As in this dataset we have data that is already present with us and no live streaming data
+As in this dataset we have data that is already present with us and no live streaming data so we will go for batch learning instead of online learning.